evelyh/thrive-wellness/README.md

 The entire app is wrapped around the Networking context.
 This context is responsible for most of the networking calls to the backend, as well as caching the useful data.

-Our app features a notification system (not fully functional yet).
-In order to utilize it (and silence a possible warning) you need to be logged into the expo account.
-Otherwise React Native notification will throw error.

-Log in by calling command in your terminal: `expo login`

-Credentials: (*KEEP PRIVATE*)

-Username: `happyuapp`

-Password: `happyu5000`

-## Publishing on expo

-Expo provides convinient testing environment for the local development.
-In addition to that, expo provides tools for publishing.

-Right now, the most recent version of our app is published on expo under the expo `happyuapp` account.
-Published app has a persistent QR-code which enables convinient method of beta testing.
-User just need to scan the QR-code once, and later the link will remain under 'recents' title on the Expo app on their phones.

-This also enables to push updates with ease.
-Published update will have the same QR-code and will be available to users immediately.

 ### Note